josefadamcik/josefadamcik.cz/_posts/2018-10-7-kittblink2-kitt-inspired-gizmo-v2.md

 ### Problem #1 - double flash

-The problem number 1 was easy to solve.
+This one was easy to solve.
 I used 9 diodes instead of original 8.
 First and last diodes are connected directly to shift registers and only the 7 remaining (middle) LEDs are driven by OR gates.
 As the active bit travels through the shift registers, it activates diodes on edges only once.